adkinn/Bjorn-Dev-Notes/terminal-and-build-notes.md

 ## Git

 ### Create a pull request
-Commit everything as you would do normally, push to origin; then go to mseng site and it should be there along with a link that says "Create new pull request" to develop branch (under all);
+Commit everything as you would do normally, push to origin; then go to mseng site and it should be there along with a link that says "Create new pull request" to **develop branch** (under all).
+Find work item and paste into the work items folder.

 ## Media